lew181818/sei-cortex-demo/README.md

 FROM
     DIRECTORY('@docs');
 ```
 3. For each file, chunk the data into smaller pieces of text for search.
-Add a category for each chunk of text (medical or dental).
 Note: Try adjusting the chunk size to see if the result is better.
+See above recommendations.

 ```
 create or replace TABLE DOCS_CHUNKS_TABLE (